puppetlabs/puppet-instruqt-tracks/install-and-explore-the-puppet-agent-on-linux/06-install-a-package/assignment.md

 Puppet installs the version that you specify.

 # One final note
 Remember that in this training you are using these command-line tools manually.
-In an automated production environment, Puppet configures nodes based on the Puppet codebase on the primary Puppet server.
+In an automated production environment, Puppet configures nodes based on the Puppet code base on the primary Puppet server.

 So, for example, if you always want a specific package version to come from a specific provider, you must specify those parameters as part of the command in a script.